How to raise rent in California and across the USA involves understanding the right time, laws and conditions.

 - Average vacancy rate for the area; and

-- Length of time listed properties remain vacant.
+- Length of time listed properties remains vacant.

 Use the following sources of information: